 Third, I am working on two extractive areas- the Great Bear Rainforest and Grand Canyon on areas with proposed or ongoing extractive projects to investigate how these activities impact communities.
 This work stems from a multi-year ethnographic project in Western Australia that investigated and traced the boom/bust transformations and impacts of resource frontiers on Aboriginal Country.

-Although I frame my work within environmental anthropology, I draw on my experiences as an archaeologist (landscape and archaeological surveys), international heritage expert (UNESCO), and Native American Graves Protection and Repatriation (NAGPRA) Coordinator for a small National Park in Nebraska.
-These experiences have served me well and provide a unique vantage into the vast scope of cultural and environmental heritage.
-You can learn more about some of these experiences on this site.
+My work is informed by my experiences as an archaeologist (landscape and archaeological surveys), international heritage expert (UNESCO), and Native American Graves Protection and Repatriation (NAGPRA) Coordinator for a small National Park in Nebraska.
+I have worked all over the globe: These experiences provide a unique vantage into the vast scope of cultural and environmental heritage.

 My work would not be possible without the permission and generosity of those who invited me onto their traditional territories, lands, and/or Country.